neoclide/coc-tsserver/Readme.md

 **Note:** tsserver could be quite slow to initialize on big project, exclude unneunnecessary files in your jsconfig.json/tsconfig.json.

+**Note:** if you're using WSL, copy you project files from mounted dirs to linux home otherwise tsserver will not work properly.

 ## Supporting

 If you like my extension, consider supporting me on Patreon or PayPal: